braincat/gloze/trunk/CycQL/doc/SPARQL-README.txt

 This example filters the planets resulting from the previous example by eliminating Dwarf planets (i.e. Pluto).
 This demonstrates the use of negation using 'FILTER NOT EXISTS'.

-This makes use of the additional CycL assertion: (#$isa #$PlanetPluto #$DwarfPlanet) in CurrentWorldDataCollectorMt-NonHomocentric.
+This makes use of the additional CycL assertion: (#$isa #$PlanetPluto #$DwarfPlanet).
-Note that this is a superset of UniverseDataMt, containing all the assertions of the latter in addition to the assertion above.
-It also makes use of additional assertions in UniverseDataMt that define the orbital periods of the planets:
+It also makes use of additional assertions that define the orbital periods of the planets:

 		(#$orbitalPeriod #$PlanetMercury (#$DaysDuration 88))
 		(#$orbitalPeriod #$PlanetVenus (#$DaysDuration 225))